-Since we investigated the existing theories and principles that impose liability on parent corporations, an exploration of developing them further to reach the study's aim.

-Even though the scope of this study does not consider regarding how the law would recognise the organisational form and control related to the definition of corporate group, because of two reasons, the issues around control are briefly addressed: 1. the proposed approach in this study is legal control-based; 2. in order to clarify that there is no need to obscure the issue of accountability due to the complexity of the controls as discussed in previous literatures.
+After reviewing the current situation, experience, theory, and principles that hold parent corporations accountable, we also seek to further develop them in order to achieve the objectives of the study.
+Even though the scope of this study does not consider regarding how the law would recognise the organisational form and control types related to the definition of corporate group, because of two reasons, the issues around control are briefly addressed: 1. the proposed approach in this study is legal control-based; 2. in order to clarify that there is no need to obscure the issue of accountability due to the complexity of the controls as discussed in previous literatures.
+There are many types of controls, such as physical, behavioral, contractual, etc., so attempting to prove that will lead into an ineffective challenge as the principle of lifting the veil do.
+Therefore, like the principle of duty of vigilance, it is proposed to consider whether it has the characteristics of control defined by a codified law.